kiali/openshift-servicemesh-plugin/README.md

 #### make install-cr

 Once your operator is deployed and running, and you have built and pushed the plugin image to your cluster, you can use this target to create an OSSMConsole CR which instructs the operator to install the OpenShift Service Mesh Console plugin.
 Within a few seconds after this make target completes, your OpenShift Console will have the OpenShift Service Mesh Console plugin installed.
-This provides you with Kiali functionality directly within the OpenShift Console itself.
+This provides you with Kiali features directly within the OpenShift Console itself.

 #### make uninstall-cr